Forward-swept wing: Stall characteristics

+Any swept wing tends to be unstable in a stall.
+On a backward-swept wing, the wing tips stall first; this causes a pitch-up force that can worsen the stall and make recovery difficult.
+This effect is less significant with forward-swept wings, as the rearward root produces greater lift and provides stability.
+However, sufficient aeroelastic deflection can counteract this behavior by increasing the angle of attack at the wing tips to such an extent that the tips stall first, negating one of the main advantages of a forward sweep design.

+Composite materials allow the tailoring of aeroelastic behavior so that as the wing approaches a stall, it twists to reduce the angle of attack at the tip.
+This ensures that the stall occurs at the root, making it more predictable and allowing the ailerons to retain full control.

+Advantages

 Main spar location

-The aft location of the main wing spar would lead to a more efficient interior arrangement with more usable space.
+The aft location of the main wing spar may lead to a more efficient interior arrangement with more usable space.
+In the case of bombers such as the prototype Junkers Ju 287, bombs can be dropped with a minimal effect on the aircraft's center of mass.

 Inward spanwise flow

-Spanwise airflow over a forward-swept wing is the reverse of flow over a conventional swept wing.
+Spanwise airflow over a forward-swept wing is the reverse of flow over a backward-swept wing.

 Air flowing over any swept wing tends to move spanwise towards the aftmost end of the wing.
-On a rearward-swept wing this is outwards towards the tip, while on a forward-swept wing it is inwards towards the root.
+On a backward-swept wing, this is outwards towards the tip, while on a forward-swept wing, it is inwards towards the root.
 As a result, the dangerous tip stall condition of a rearward-swept design becomes a safer and more controllable root stall on a forward-swept design.
-This allows full aileron control despite loss of lift, and also means that drag-inducing leading edge slots or other devices are not required.
+This allows for the retention of full aileron control during a stall, and also means that drag-inducing leading-edge slots or other devices are not required.
 At transonic speeds, shockwaves build up first at the root rather than the tip, again helping ensure effective aileron control.

-With the air flowing inwards, wingtip vortices and the accompanying drag are reduced.
-Instead, the fuselage acts as a very large wing fence and, since wings are generally larger at the root, this raises the maximum lift coefficient allowing a smaller wing.
+With air flowing inwards, wingtip vortices and their accompanying drag are reduced.
+Instead, the fuselage acts as a very large wing fence; since wings are generally larger at the root, this raises the maximum lift coefficient, allowing for a smaller wing.
 As a result, maneuverability is improved, especially at high angles of attack.

+Disadvantages

 Yaw instability

-One problem with the forward-swept design is that when a swept wing yaws sideways (moves about its vertical axis), one wing retreats while the other advances.
-On a forward-swept design, this reduces the sweep of the rearward wing, increasing its drag and pushing it further back, increasing the amount of yaw and leading to directional instability.
-This can lead to a Dutch roll in reverse.
+When a swept-wing aircraft yaws sideways, one wing retreats while the other advances.
+With backward-swept wings, this leads to Dutch roll, which is an unpleasant but ultimately stable flight condition.
+On a forward-swept design, this reduces the sweep of the rearward wing.
+This increases its drag, pushing it further back and ultimately leading to directional instability.